The science of work, how we work, and how we experience work

 I have a modest start on Google Scholar & ResearchGate.

-Featured in Nightingale: How data visualization became my career catalyst.
+How data viz became my career catalyst.

-Featured in SIOP’s IOs & People Analytics: Insights From Experts in the Field.
+IOs & People Analytics: Insights From Experts in the Field.

-Society for People Analytics
+Society for

-Education Committee, working on the mentor connect program.
+Education Committee, launched the Mentor Connect program.

 Society for Industrial-Organizational Psychology